awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-setting-up.md

 1. Select **Attach existing policies directly**\.

-1. Search for the policy named `AmazonLaunchWizardFullaccess` and select the check box to the left of the policy name\.
+1. Search for the policy named **AmazonLaunchWizard\_Fullaccess** and select the check box to the left of the policy name\.

 1. Select **Next: Review**\.